 Palermo, founded by the Phoenicians, eclipsed Greek Syracuse under the Muslims, who made it capital of Sicily.
 The Normans also made it their royal capital and many of the most beautiful monuments of the city and its surroundings come from this period.
 We spend the remainder of today in Palermo, exploring the town with its combination of Byzantine, Arabo-Muslim and Norman styles.
 We will visit Palazzo dei Normanni (Palazzo Reale) and the Cappella Palatina (Palatine Chapel), which show this fusion of elements.
 The Palatine Chapel takes the form of a western basilica but its nave has one of the finest Muslim wooden ceilings extant.
 Below this are Byzantine mosaics and Muslim inlaid stone dados.

-We shall then be guests of Contessa Alwine and Conte Federico as we visit Palazzo Conte Federico, by special appointment.
+After lunch in a local restaurant, we shall then be guests of Contessa Alwine and Conte Federico as we visit Palazzo Conte Federico, by special appointment.
 This is the private home of Count Federico, whose line can be traced back directly to the Emperor Friedrich II.
 Palazzo Conte Federico is, in fact, the oldest continuously inhabited palace in Palermo.
 It was built into the Punic-Roman city walls which originally surrounded ancient Panormus.
 One of its rooms is part of a tower of Arabo-Norman origin and is one of the few standing sections of the old city wall.
 Above its double-arched Norman windows are the coats of arms of the imperial Hohenstaufen family of the kingdom of Aragon and the city of Palermo.
 The palace also has medieval, Renaissance and Baroque rooms and, therefore, encapsulates the history of the city in its layout, decoration and furniture.
 High painted ceilings from the 14th century, Baroque ceiling frescoes by Vito D’Anna and Gaspare Serenario, various sculptures, Marabitti’s lion fountain (17th century) and the grand stairway with the interior walls by Marvuglia, are features of Conte Federico’s fine home.

 We continue to the church of San Giovanni degli Eremiti; a composite building with pink Byzantine domes, a Norman nave and an Arabo-Muslim arcade.
 Fragmentary remains of a mosque abut this church.